-Lola Kirke: ‘Taylor Swift May As Well Voted For Donald Trump’
+Lola Kirke: Taylor Swift ‘May As Well Have Voted For Trump’

 When asked about Taylor Swift, she said that the 27-year-old should speak out for grassroots movements as well.

-“Like Taylor f***ing Swift, who may as well well voted for Trump, as far as I’m concerned, by not doing anything.”
+“Like Taylor f***ing Swift, who may as well have voted for Trump, as far as I’m concerned, by not doing anything.”

 Kirke said the social media part of celebrity is “confusing and weird.”
 She doesn’t see the need for selfies and perfection.
 Though she labeled it as “vapid,” she said social media can bring a lot of good.